conal/paper-2021-language-derivatives/Related work.md

         </blockquote>
     *   Similar language definition as predicate but via an inductive type of regular expressions and another of membership proofs.
     *   Uses boolean matrices to represent NFA.
+        "We parse strings with nondeterministic finite automata and represent them in terms of Boolean matrices."
+        I'd like to understand this technique, and consider replacing the booleans with propositions.

 *   [*Regular Expressions in Agda*]\:
     *   Similar to my work in some ways, but `ν` and `δ` are *defined* on regular expressions instead of proved.
     *   It's a short paper, but I'm unsure what the authors really proved.
     *   In the conclusion section:
         <blockquote>
         However, we note a particular defficiency in our program.
-That is the in- ability to prove the non-membership of some string in a given language.
+That is the inability to prove the non-membership of some string in a given language.
 Indeed, we prove membership by constructing an element of the dependent data type `x ∈⌣⟦E⟧` in doing this we have to be able to construct an element of the datatype e0 = e/a at each step of the induction, to do a complete pattern matching we need to include the cases when this construction fails (i.e. the `Nothing` case).
 The fact that we couldn’t construct an element of the datatype doesn’t execulde the possibility that `e′` is a derviative of `e` to a since `e′` might be semanticaly equivalent to `e/a` but syntactically different.
         </blockquote>

 *   [*Certified Context-Free Parsing: A formalisation of Valiant's Algorithm in Agda]